Boyd Converse

-Boyd Franklin "Cotton" Converse (February 18, 1932 – May 31, 2010) was an American football coach and college administrator.
+Boyd Franklin "Cotton" Converse (February 18, 1932 – May 31, 2010) was an American college football and college basketball coach and athletics administrator.
 He served as the head football coach at Wichita State University for one season in 1967, compiling a record of 2–7–1.
-From 1964 to 1966 he was the head football coach at Kilgore College, where he led his team to the NJCAA National Football Championship in 1966.
-Converse died in 2010 after a long illness.
+Converse was also the head football coach at Paris Junior College in Paris, Texas from 1958 to 1961 and Kilgore College in Kilgore, Texas.
+At Kilgore, he led his 1966 team to the NJCAA National Football Championship.
+Converse was the athletic director at Northeastern Oklahoma A&M College from 1972 to 1989.